djalbat/xgl/README.md

 ### The pyramid example

-This example makes use of the image map provided by the small Express application, available at http://localhost:8000/imageMap.
+This example utilities the image map provided by the small Express application, available at http://localhost:8000/imageMap.
 If you inspect the example HTML, you will also see that the JSON describing the image map has been embedded within it:

 ```
 <script>